The University of Charleston (UC) is an independent, co-educational, residential university.

 UC-Online provides students around the globe with the opportunity to earn their bachelor or master’s degree entirely online or through blended learning formats.

-The University of Charleston's fall 2012 enrollment was 1,391 students from 31 states and 26 countries.
+The University of Charleston's fall 2014 enrollment is 2,111 students from 41 states and 41 countries.

 More than 90% of UC students receive financial aid through scholarships, grants, loans, and campus employment.
 For information, visit our financial aid and scholarship pages.